cfjedimaster/fireflyapi/articles/process_remove_bg/article.md

 Before sharing the full code below, some things to consider.

-* This script is manually run, but could be set up to run on a schedule.
+* This script is manually run but could be set up to run on a schedule.
 Another option is to use the webhook notification features of your cloud storage provider to 'watch' a folder and fire off the process automatically on new files.
 Which you pick depends on how quickly you need the images processed and how many are coming in.
-* This script does *not* remove the input files, but most likely in production you would want to.
-If not, you would at least want to make note of what images have already been processed.
+* This script does *not* remove the input files, but most likely in production, you would want to.
+If not, you would at least want to make a note of what images have already been processed.

 ```python
 import os